25 Amazing Things to Do in Yerevan, Armenia in 2023

 Garni Pagan Temple

-The temple overlooks Garni canyon and the views are mesmerizing.
+The temple overlooks Garni Canyon and the views are mesmerizing.
 Be sure to also visit the nearby Symphony of Stones; large hexagonal columns stretch to impressive heights up the rock face.
 Book a Tour to Garni with Get Your Guide.

 I recently took this tour to some of Armenia’s holiest places just a short ride from Yerevan.
 The tour includes Echmiadzin Mother Cathedral which dates back to the fourth century and is one of the oldest Christian churches in the world.

-14. Khor Virap
+25. Khor Virap

 Khor Virap Monastery